Distributed organizing for campaigns

 Distributed organizing is a community organizing strategy that prioritizes the work being done by subsets or chapters of the central organization.
 It is set up to take advantage of the superior campaigning power of people who are local, rather than those who are regional or national.

-Distributed organizing leverages the power of grassroots memberships and encourages greater onboarding of these members.
+Distributed organizing leverages the power of grassroots organizing and encourages greater onboarding of these members.
 It gives control of the organization to these chapters who are doing the everyday activism and, in this way, it generates greater engagement and has a more involved membership.

 Why it is becoming popular?